Boston Beer (SAM) Q2 2017 Results - Earnings Call Transcript

 Kevin Grundy - Jefferies LLC

 Question for Jim and Martin.
 Just, if we could get an update on the work that you're doing to reposition the Sam Adams brand?
 So when we were up there in early May for the Analyst Day, which was great by the way and thank you for doing that, your new CMO, Jon Potter, had some pragmatic ideas, I think, on how to reposition and reinvigorate the brand.
 But based on the results today, I guess, your commentary, the brand's still declining.
-And certainly what we see in Nielsen data, we haven't really seen a meaningful turn as of yet.
+And certainly what we see in the Nielsen data, we haven't really seen a meaningful turn as of yet.
 So, anything can you – that you could possibly share with us?
 Improvement in brand scores?
 Are you starting to see any sort of improvement or resonance with core consumers, or younger consumers that you're looking to bring into the brand family?
 Jim, maybe perhaps how you're defining success with this turnaround?
 And what's a reasonable timeframe to sort of get there?
 So I know there's a lot, but any sort of color there would be helpful.
 Thanks.

 C. James Koch - Boston Beer Co., Inc.